 MSW in India generally consists of compostable/biodegradable, recyclables and inerts.
 Compostable/ biodegradable/ organic items are food waste, from households, retail/wholesale markets and institutions such as hotels and restaurants, which account for around 48% of the overall waste composition.
-Recyclables include paper, plastics, metal and glass and account for 19% of the total MSW composition while the balance 33% comprises of inert waste.
+Recyclables include paper, plastics, metal and glass and account for 19% of the total MSW composition.